Sentinel Hub forum is the best place to get in touch with support staff as well as other Sentinel Hub

 What is a Subscriptions API and how does it differ from Order by Query?

-When configuring a subscription, the user subscribes to a specific area of interest (polygon), and then gets all the products for that parcel in a specified (including open) time range.
+When configuring a subscription, the user subscribes to a specific area of interest (polygon), and then gets all the products for that parcel in a specified time range (including an endless time range).
 This option is especially useful for those interested in an ongoing monitoring of a specific area, such as an agricultural parcel.
 Subscriptions is similar to Order by Query, but there are several important differences between the two:

 Subscription API pricing There is no additional cost for use of this option.
 PlanetScope data are offered under Hectares under Management, which is priced per area monitored per year anyway (See this FAQ.